dame-flame: A Python Library Providing Fast Interpretable Matching for Causal Inference: Conclusions

-The \pkg{dame-flame} package offers efficient, easy-to-use implementations of the DAME and FLAME algorithms, allowing users to perform fast, interpretable matching for causal inference for observational data with discrete covariates.
-The package is easily accessible and accompanied by detailed documentation, with concrete examples.
+The FLAME and DAME algorithms for matching of observational data with discrete covariates provide interpretable and high-quality matches.
+The \pkg{dame-flame} open-source \proglang{Python} package offers efficient, easy-to-use implementations of these algorithms.
+The package is easily accessible, and here, we provide detailed documentation, with concrete examples.
 The package is written in a highly modular manner, facilitating the introduction of new features and variations of the DAME and FLAME algorithms.
+It is available at \url{https://github.com/almost-matching-exactly/DAME-FLAME-Python-Package}.
+We believe this package will be a useful tool for social science researchers, health researchers, and other scientists that use matching.